Skip to main content

 Description of current/past accommodations, services, and/or medications

-Describe auxiliary aids, assistive devices, support services, and accommodations, including their effectiveness in ameliorating functional impacts of the disability.
+Describe auxiliary aids, assistive devices, support services, and accommodations, including their effectiveness in improving functional impacts of the disability.
 Include any significant side effects from current medications or services that may impact physical, perceptual, behavioral, or cognitive performance.

-General Housing
+Documentation for General Housing Accommodations

-Documentation for Support Animals in Housing
+Documentation for Assistance Animals in On-campus Housing